LumiGauss: Relightable Gaussian Splatting in the Wild: Introduction

 The colors emitted by objects are a combination of a spectrum of the light hitting the object and the material properties of that object.
 The light hitting the object's surface is a sum of the light scattered in the medium and bounced from neighboring objects \cite{whitted1979improved}.
 In computer graphics, we often simplify this effect and decouple it into two entities: an intrinsic object's color or \textit{albedo} and an omnidirectional texture representing the illumination \cite{ramamoorthi2001envmap}---\textit{environment map}.
 Acquiring those assets enables the designing of realistic scenes in games or movies.

 In many scenarios, creating realistic albedo textures and environment maps requires skilled technicians and artists to be involved in the process.
-To democratize it, the previous approaches~\cite{rudnev2022nerfosr} tried to use photographs taken with commodity cameras and \textit{invert} the capturing process to recover albedo and an environment map.
-However, the quality of such reconstructions falls short compared to scenes created manually by skilled artists.
-Given the abundance of casual photographs available on the Internet, solving that issue is of high importance.
+To democratize it, the previous approaches~\cite{rudnev2022nerfosr, gardner2023neusky, wang2023fegr} tried to use photographs taken with commodity cameras and \textit{invert} the capturing process to recover albedo and an environment map.
+Given the abundance of casual, in-the-wild photographs available on the Internet, solving that issue is of high importance.

-Recent attempts in that direction include NeRF-in-the-Wild~\cite{martin2021nerfw} (NeRF-W).
+Recent advancements in reconstruction in-the-wild include NeRF-in-the-Wild~\cite{martin2021nerfw} (NeRF-W).
 NeRF-W leverages neural radiance fields~\cite{mildenhall2021nerf} which reconstruct a scene given its photos with calibrated cameras.
 NeRF-W can further work in realistic scenarios where the pictures come from the \textit{in-the-wild} collections---the images in such may differ in the lighting conditions or scene content.
 However, NeRF-W and its follow-up works, HA-NeRF~\cite{chen2022hallucinated} and CR-NeRF~\cite{yang2023crnerf}, cannot decouple the object's albedo and the environment map, making it difficult to use in practice.
-NeRF-OSR~\cite{rudnev2022nerfosr} approaches that problem, but its shading model requires neural network execution, making integration with graphics engines difficult, and the reconstruction quality leaves space for improvement.
+NeRF-OSR~\cite{rudnev2022nerfosr} approaches that problem, but its shading model requires neural network execution at runtime, making integration with graphics engines difficult, and the reconstruction quality leaves space for improvement.

 3D Gaussian Splatting~\cite{kerbl20233dgaussiansplatting} (3DGS) solves one of the main bottlenecks of NeRF - the training speed and output fidelity.
 In contrast to NeRFs, 3DGS models the scene as a composition of 3D Gaussians attributed with colors and opacity which are rasterized, or \textit{splatted}, to render the output image.
-As the Gaussians have the highest opacity at the mean, recovering an object's surface from them requires specialized training techniques~\cite{guedon2024sugar}.
+Recovering an object's surface from them requires specialized training techniques~\cite{guedon2024sugar}.
 On the other hand, 2DGS~\cite{huang20242dgs} proposes reformulating 3D Gaussians as their 2D alternative where one of the axes is collapsed.
-The final scene representation ends up being composed of 2D \textit{surfels} which provide a flat surface when necessary.
-Together, the method opens up the possibility of performing an albedo and an environment map reconstruction with high fidelity.
+The final scene representation ends up being composed of 2D \textit{surfels} which provide a flat surface crucial for our relighting approach.